ggkfox/Employee-Assignment-Software/README.md

-This is our README for our project repository.
+This is the README for our project repository.